mponza/SalIE/README.md

     pip install -r src/main/python/requirements.txt

-**Embeddings Generation &#38; Compression.** Given a file of open facts in JSON format (e.g. `path/to/safe-wikipedia.json`) the embeddings file
-(e.g. `path/to/glove.safe.embeddings` with no extension) can be generated from scratch with:
+**Embeddings Generation &#38; Compression.** Given a file of open facts in JSON format (e.g., `path/to/agg-wikipedia.json`, see [this](#Dataset of Wikipedia Open Facts) section for the description of the format), the  output embeddings file (e.g., `path/to/agg-wikipedia.glove`) can be generated from scratch with:

-    bash src/main/bash/facts2glove.sh path/to/agg-wikipedia.json path/to/agg.glove.embeddings
+    bash src/main/bash/facts2glove.sh path/to/agg-wikipedia.json path/to/agg-wikipedia.glove

+In this example, the output filename will be `path/to/agg-wikipedia.glove.bin`.
 For setting up different GloVe parameters check `src/main/bash/facts2glove.sh`.